 When you decide to play fantasy football, you can join either a public or a private league.
 Which type you join depends on your skills and experience as a fantasy football coach as well as the number of friends and family you wish to play with.

 How to join a fantasy football public league

-A public league is one that anyone who signs up for Yahoo!
-Fantasy Basic can join until it fills up.
+A public league is one that's open to anyone who signs up.
+Essentially, anyone can join a public league for free, until all of the team roster slots are taken.
 If you choose to join a public league on Yahoo!, follow these steps to get started: